• Skip to primary navigation

 Today I’m sharing my Spelt Banoffee Flapjacks with Dark Chocolate with you!

-My son is studying for his GCSEs at the moment and I keep stressing to him how good bananas are for you and particularly for the brain and memory.
+My son is currently studying for his GCSEs, and I keep stressing to him how good bananas are for you, particularly for the brain and memory.

 Spelt Banoffee Flapjacks with Dark Chocolate, Banana, Spelt Porridge Flakes, high fibre, healthy, wheatfree, nutritious, snack, treat,